rage/java-programming/data/installation.md

 It comes pre-installed on university computers, so if you plan to only work from those you can skip the remainder of this page.

 ## Installation Video
-The following video shows how the steps look like on Windows:
+The following video shows how the installation looks like on Windows and guides you through the installation procedure.

---- ADD VIDEO ---
+<youtube id="_6Y3KDBFV-A"></youtube>

 ## Installation Steps
 The steps described in the video are the following: